Aga Khan Museum: Architecture

 Designed by Pritzker Prize-winning architect Fumihiko Maki, the Aga Khan Museum shares a 6.8-hectare (17-acre) site with Toronto's Ismaili Centre, which was designed by Indian architect Charles Correa.
 The surrounding landscaped park was created by landscape architect Vladimir Djurovic and is a contemporary interpretation of the Islamic courtyard—the Charbaag.

 The museum is home to galleries, exhibition spaces, classrooms, a reference library, an auditorium, and a restaurant.
-It houses a permanent collection of over 1,000 objects including rare masterpieces of broad range of artistic styles and materials representing more than ten centuries of human history and geographic area.
+It houses a permanent collection of over 1,000 objects representing a broad range of artistic styles and materials from more than ten centuries of human history.

-Commissioned by the Aga Khan, the museum building and the spaces around were designed to be seen as a celebration and mysteries of light.
+Commissioned by the Aga Khan, the museum building and surrounding spaces were designed to make use of natural light.
 The rectilinear building is oriented forty-five degrees to solar north where all its sides are exposed to the sun.
 The form has been chiseled to create a concaved angular profile that is also a natural expression of the two-level building.
 Clad in sandblasted white Brazilian granite, the surfaces of the building are set in motion in a constant interplay with the sun in light and deep shadows.
 The effect is similar to a sundial.

 The interior courtyard of the museum is surrounded by glass walls imprinted with a pattern reminiscent of traditional Islamic Jali screens.

 Within the building, there is a courtyard intended as a peaceful sanctuary.
 The courtyard's glass walls are imprinted with a double-layered pattern that creates a three-dimensional effect recalling the traditional Islamic Jali screens.
 The light from the courtyard moves patterned shadows on the soffits, walls and floor of the grand cloister.
 Up above on the second level, four large openings overlook the public spaces through a cast zinc screen in the form of a contemporary Musharabiya, an Islamic bay window.
-Within the galleries, large aluminum paneled skylights perforated with small hexagonal openings emit soft natural light into the exhibition areas.
+Within the galleries, large aluminium paneled skylights perforated with small hexagonal openings emit soft natural light into the exhibition areas.